 Both the ICDCA and the CDCA publish regular newsletters for their members.
 The ICDCA publishes the award-winning Desert Tracks; the CDCA publishes The Canaan Kibitzer.

-There is also an Internet mailing list for discussion of the Canaan Dog and other related topics.
-The list is called Canaani-L. To subscribe to the Canaani-L list, send a message addressed to:
+There was also an Internet mailing list for discussion of the Canaan Dog and other related topics.
+The list was called Canaani-L but it died when Yahoo Groups went out of business.

 Both the CDCA and the ICDCA hold national breed specialty shows each year.